Safeguarding Policy Statement

 - ensure that confidential, detailed and accurate records of all safeguarding concerns are maintained and securely stored

 - prevent the employment/deployment of unsuitable individuals

-The club’s policy and procedures will be widely promoted and are mandatory for everyone involved in Olney Tennis Club and failure to comply with the policy and procedures will be addressed and may result in dismissal/exclusion from the club.
+The club’s policy and procedures will be widely promoted and are mandatory for everyone involved.
+Failure to comply with the policy and procedures will be addressed and may result in dismissal/exclusion from the club.

-The club’s safeguarding policy will be reviewed every two years, or sooner in the following circumstances:
+The club’s safeguarding policy will be reviewed every three years, or sooner in the following circumstances:

 - changes in legislation and/or government guidance